 Arguments about the frequency of sex often stem from differences in arousal and in satisfaction during sex.

 It’s important to remember that nobody is broken, nobody is wrong, nobody needs to be fixed.
 We need to start by figuring out how the difficulties you’re having make sense, because it always makes perfect sense.
 I’m not going to try and talk anyone out of their preference.

-I offer sex therapy services to people in Marin County and the San Francisco Bay Area from my San Rafael office.
-If you live farther afield, I also work via Skype or phone.
+I offer sex therapy services to people in Marin County and the San Francisco Bay Area, and internationally, via Skype or phone.

 Don’t let disparate desires cause distance in your relationship.
-Let’s work together to fix that.
+Let’s work together to remedy that.
 I can help.
 Contact me